Houses in multiple occupation (HMO)

 Fire risk assessments

 The landlord or responsible person in charge of any size HMO must provide a written fire risk assessment.
-They must update this assesment regularly.
+They must update this assessment regularly.